AdnanBoota/Assignments-2018/Lab01.md

 For these lab sessions we advice you to create a new anaconda environment using the bare minimum amount of Python packages.
 You will be adding more packages as you need them later.

-Once the new environment is set you can hoover and see the path where the python interpreter and the packages have been installed.
+Once the new environment is set you can hover and see the path where the python interpreter and the packages have been installed.

 <p align="center"><img src="./images/Lab01-AnacondaEnviron.png " alt="Lab05-1" title="New Anaconda Environment"/></p>